seifhassine/REasy/readme.md

   View and fully modify UVAR files.
 Hashing and mapping are taken care of automatically.

 - **RSZ File Viewing and Limited Editing:**
-  User and SCN files are supported with limited editing at the moment.
+  User, PFB and SCN files are supported with limited editing at the moment.

 - **Flexible Variable Management:**
   - Add new variables with automatic naming that preserves numeric formatting (e.g. "Location47_031" followed by "Location47_032").